ploomber/projects/_source.md

 ### Templates

 Starting points for common use cases.
-Use them to quicky ramp up a project.
+Use them to ramp up a project quickly.

 {% for e in templates %}
 {{e.idx}}. [`{{e.path}}`]({{e.path}}/README.ipynb) {{e.description}}